MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/zero-hour-auto-purge.md

 ms.assetid: 96deb75f-64e8-4c10-b570-84c99c674e15
 ms.collection:
 - M365-security-compliance
-description: "Zero-hour auto purge (ZAP) is an email protection feature that detects messages with spam or malware that have already been delivered to your users' inboxes, and then renders the malicious content harmless.
+description: "Zero-hour auto purge (ZAP) is an email protection feature in Office 365 that detects spam, malware, or phishing messages that have already been delivered to Exchange Online.
 How ZAP does this depends on the type of malicious content detected."
 ---

 # Zero-hour auto purge (ZAP) - protection against spam and malware in Office 365

 ## Overview

-Zero-hour auto purge (ZAP) is an email protection feature in Office 365 that retroactively detects and neutralizes malicious messages (phish, spam, or malware) that have already been delivered to the Inbox of Exchange Online mailboxes.
-How ZAP does this depends on the type of malicious content.
-Messages can be zapped due to content, URLs, or attachments.
+Zero-hour auto purge (ZAP) is an email protection feature in Office 365 that retroactively detects and neutralizes malicious phishing, spam, or malware messages that have already been delivered to Exchange Online mailboxes.

 ZAP is available with the default Exchange Online Protection (EOP) that's included with any Office 365 subscription that contains Exchange Online mailboxes.
 ZAP doesn't work in standalone EOP environments that protect on-premises Exchange mailboxes.

 ## How ZAP works

 Office 365 updates spam and malware signatures in real-time on a daily basis.
-However, users can still receive malicious messages in their Inbox for a variety of reasons, including if content is weaponized after being delivered to users.
+However, users can still receive malicious messages for a variety of reasons, including if content is weaponized after being delivered to users.
 ZAP addresses this issue by continually monitoring updates to the Office 365 spam and malware signatures.
-ZAP can find and remove messages that are already in a user's Inbox.
+ZAP can find and remove messages that are already in a user's mailbox.

 The ZAP action is seamless for the user; they aren't notified if a message is detected and moved.